VictorSegura99/Professional-Balance-and-Testing-Research/README.md

-We are [Víctor Segura Blanco](https://www.linkedin.com/in/v%C3%ADctor-segura-blanco-297458185/) and Martí LAST NAME AND LINKEDIN, students of the
+﻿We are [Víctor Segura Blanco](https://www.linkedin.com/in/v%C3%ADctor-segura-blanco-297458185/) and Martí LAST NAME AND LINKEDIN, students of the
 [Bachelor’s Degree in
 Video Games by UPC at CITM](<https://www.citm.upc.edu/ing/estudis/graus-videojocs/>).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer